ayugohel/NewsApp_SwiftUI/README.md

 - For networking, I used URLSession with Combine to ensure efficient asynchronous data fetching and error handling.
 AsyncImage was implemented for image loading, providing a seamless user experience.

 ## Features
-- Fetch and display top news headlines.
+- Fetch and display top news headline from [NewsAPI](https://newsapi.org/)
 - View article details including title, description, and source.
 - Open full articles in a browser.
 - Error handling for network failures.